gatkin/heroku-net-core-example/README.md

-# heroku-net-core-example
+# Deploying ASP .NET Core Applications to Heroku

-Example for deploying ASP .NET Core applications to Heroku
+Example of deploying an ASP .NET Core application to Heroku.